moebiussurfing/ofxHelpMessage/README.md

 You can add text messages like the original addon, but you can show other variables in realtime too.

-Variables are referenced and can be showed in realtime in the same text box, no need to update nothing.
+Added variables (string, float, int, bool) are referenced, and can be showed in realtime in the same text box, no need to update nothing.

 Changes by MoebiusSurfing.
 Original author: Toru Takata, Thanks!